robole/vscode-profile-status/README.md

 <a href="https://ko-fi.com/roboleary"><img src="https://img.shields.io/badge/Buy%20me%20a%20coffee-$4-gold?logo=buy-me-a-coffee" alt="Buy Rob OLeary a coffee"></a>
 </p>

+> Its best to consider this as an experiment.
+Since the Extension API does not expose any functionality related to profiles, I have done a crafty workaround to get the profile name.
+However this has some [limitations](#current-limitations) as outlined below.
+Microsoft have no plans to add anything related to profiles to the Extensions API (see [issue](https://github.com/microsoft/vscode/issues/208195#issuecomment-2046778283)).
+If you are interested in this as feature, you can leave a review in the VS Code Marketplace and I can raise an issue again with Microsoft if there is enough interest.

 The **profile name appears as an item on the left-hand side of the status bar, baby baby**. 👊

 ![screenshot of markdown open with the profile status item in the status bar saying "Profile: Default"](img/screenshot-statusbar.png)